-Jodie Rottle is an American flautist who specialises in contemporary music.
+Jodie Rottle is an American flautist specializing in contemporary music.
 Currently based in Australia, Jodie maintains an eclectic career performing new chamber music around the world.
 Jodie has given premieres of classical, jazz, and cross-art form works at venues including New York’s Le Poisson Rouge, The Centre for Fiction NYC, the Brisbane Festival of Toy Music, and the boiler room of Massachusetts Museum of Contemporary Art.

 Jodie is sessional teaching staff at the Queensland Conservatorium Griffith University and has enjoyed giving guest lectures at the University of Queensland.
 She is also an active arts administrator and grant writer, having co-founded the Silicon Valley Music Festival in 2011 and most recently holding the position of General Manager with Brisbane's Southern Cross Soloists until 2015.
 Jodie now freelances as a performer, teacher, and administrator in Brisbane.